Ethnoforestry Field Trials

 The ethnoforestry field trials are an approximate 5-acre, small scale study on lands managed by the WA Department of Natural Resources between Forks and La Push, WA.
 This study uses principles of ethnoforestry, or a people-focused forest management, to address uncertainties around managing for early seral understory habitat, wildlife, community values, and timber together.

-Understory plants were installed in rows within a portion of the treatments, along with timber seedlings, to better understand how we may actively promote certain species that have value to local communities, while also growing a healthy timber crop.
-This can be compared to a control that takes a ‘business as usual’ approach where only Douglas-fir seedlings are planted at densities being used in the rest of the stand.
-In addition, three wildlife treatments were implemented to determine the quantity of browse and how that differs between areas, treatments, or species.
+Understory species were planted in rows within a portion of the treatments, along with timber seedlings, to better understand how we may actively promote certain plants that have value to local communities and/or wildlife, while also growing a successful timber crop.
+This can be compared to a standard practice control where only Douglas-fir seedlings are planted at densities being used in the rest of the unit.
+In addition, three browse control treatments were implemented to determine the quantity of browse and how that differs between areas, treatments, or species.

-A factorial study design is used to test both wildlife and silviculture treatments within 27 experimental units that are each 0.1 acres and surrounded by a buffer on all sides.
+A factorial study design is used to test both browse control and vegetation treatments within 27 experimental units that are each 0.1 acres and surrounded by a buffer on all sides.
 This resulted in the creation of nine unique treatments.

 A description of each treatment is below: